dcstlouis/django-rest-framework/docs/api-guide/generic-views.md

 The generic views provided by REST framework allow you to quickly build API views that map closely to your database models.

-If the generic views don't suit the needs of your API, you can drop down to using the regular `APIView` class, or reuse the mixins and base classes used by the generic views to compose your own set of reusable generic views.
+If the generic views don't suit the needs of your API, you can drop down to using the regular [`APIView`][apiview] class, or reuse the mixins and base classes used by the generic views to compose your own set of reusable generic views.

 ## Examples